 Emotional boundaries can include setting limits on how much energy you’re willing to spend on certain relationships or situations.
 You need to define for yourself what types of behavior and communication is acceptable to you and just as important, what’s flat-out unacceptable.

-Establishing emotional boundaries is an act of self-respect that will help preserve your mental and emotional health.
+Establishing emotional boundaries is an act of self-respect and self-compassion that will help preserve your mental and emotional health.

 Setting time boundaries